Donotalo/playground-gv3vp9bj/statement.md

 ```

 The above command will build a very minimal version of `ffmpeg` which won't have much usefulness (like it doesn't support H.265 encoding).
 Use the
-following command to enable some useful libraries:
+following command to enable some useful libraries.
+For all configuration options, run `./configure --help`.

 ```bash
 # Install dependent software